oroinc/documentation/user/back-office/system/integrations/google/google-single-sign-on.rst

   -  Terms of Service URL

   .. image:: /user/img/google/complete_form.jpg
+     :alt: The details you need to provide to configure the consent form

 3. Click **Save** to launch the **Create Client ID** page.
 4. Set the **Application Type** to **Web Application**.